| 1.

 down the river without at least one bottle of water with them! |

-| 12.
-DO NOT
+12. PLEASE DO NOT

-LITTER!
-Dispose of all trash properly.
-Dump all trash in
+of all trash in

 beautiful.
 Please Don't

-Mess With Texas! |
+Mess With Texas!
+Thank

-| 13.
-Respect
+13. Respect

 Private Property!
 The Guadalupe River is lined with private